DigitaleGesellschaft/DNS-Resolver/configuration-files/LOCAL.md

 # Staging

-This documents describes how one can set up two local resolvers based on our Ansible configuration in a virtual machines.
+This documents describes how one can set up two local resolvers based on our Ansible configuration in virtual machines.

 This setup uses [Linux Containers](https://linuxcontainers.org/) respectively the command `lxc`.
 But one can apply the Ansible config on any virtual Ubuntu system.